Casual 'double-dipping' overturned by High Court ruling

 These members are highly valued for their contribution to the Southport Chamber.

-Enterprise & Training Company Australia Fair (YFG Shopping Centres Pty Ltd) Feddersen Consulting Group State Member for Southport Experience Gold Coast White Lady Funerals
+BADGE Constructions White Lady Funerals Feddersen Consulting Group State Member for Southport Experience Gold Coast